(a) our website at www.kodypay.com;

 We partner with various organisations and merchants (our “Partners”) to improve your payments with them.
 While the App may display third party branding, the App is owned and operated by KodyPay Ltd. It is important that you understand that KodyPay Ltd exercises overall control over how your personal data is processed in order to provide you with the KodyPay Offering and under data protection law, KodyPay Ltd is what is known as the 'data controller' of your personal data.

 The KodyPay Offering is not intended for children and we do not knowingly collect data relating to children.
 Please read the following carefully to understand our practices regarding your personal data and how we will treat it.
 We also recommend that you save and print a copy of this policy for future reference.

-While this policy is primarily aimed at those who use the KodyPay Offering as a customer, we will also explain in this policy the extent to which we will collect or otherwise process your personal data if you if you work for one of our Partners to deliver the KodyPay Offering.
+While this policy is primarily aimed at those who use the KodyPay Offering as a customer, we will also explain in this policy the extent to which we will collect or otherwise process your personal data if you work for or with one of our Partners to deliver the KodyPay Offering.